Héroes del Silencio

 Héroes del Silencio (Spanish: Heroes of Silence) (well known as Héroes or HDS) was a Spanish rock band from Zaragoza, formed by guitarist Juan Valdivia and singer Enrique Bunbury.
 The lineup was completed by bassist Joaquín Cardiel and drummer Pedro Andreu.
 During the 1980s they experienced success around Spain and the Americas, and in various European countries including Germany, Belgium, Switzerland, France, Yugoslavia, and Portugal.
 They established themselves as one of the major contributors to the Rock en español scene and are considered to be one of the all-time best bands in that genre.
 Their trademarks are their intricate lyrics, complicated arrangements and precise rhythm.
-After twelve years and numerous albums, the band broke up in 1996.
+After twelve years and multiple albums, the band broke up in 1996.
 When the lead singer Enrique Bunbury started a solo project, other members of the band also followed a different musical path.
 In 2007, as part of a 20-year anniversary celebration and 11 years after their break-up, they organized a 10-concert world tour.

-The band's distinctiveness was a very characteristic image with a very particular iconography and symbology, and a music characterized by ambiguous and transcendental lyrics, complicated arpeggios and a solid rhythmic base.
+The band's distinctiveness was a characteristic image with a particular iconography and symbology, and a music characterized by ambiguous and transcendental lyrics, complicated arpeggios and a solid rhythmic base.
 Among its influences are William Blake, Charles Baudelaire, Led Zeppelin, and The Cult.
+AllMusic described them as "the very definition of rock en español."

 In 2021 Netflix premiered the documentary "Heroes: Silencio and Rock & Roll" which covers the entire history of the band as told by the members.